vanruc/todoApp/README.md

 So far we have done the initial configuration step.
-Next, we will go to deploy our TodoApp to WildFly Server, then configure our Database for TodoApp and run it for the first time.
+Next, we will go to deploy our TodoApp to our WildFly Server, then configure our database for TodoApp and run it for the first time.

 ## Deploy and Configure Skyve Project
 ### Deploy Skyve Project
 Its easy to deploy [Skyve](https://skyve.org) to your WildFly Server.
 1. Open WildFly deployments folder.
-Right click on the Server and click on Show In, then click on File Browser.
+Right click on the server and click on Show In, then click on File Browser.
 ![](doc_img_src/DeployingSkyveProject1Guide.PNG)
-2. Expand TodoApp Project, you will see the deployments folder.
+2. Expand the TodoApp Project, you will see the deployments folder.
 Copy todoApp.json and todoApp-ds.xml from the todoApp deployments folder to the WildFly deployments folder that you opened in the previous step.
 ![](doc_img_src/DeployingSkyveProject2Guide.PNG)
 3. Add TodoApp project to Wildfly Server by right-clicking on your server, and clicking Add and Remove.